 Step 4: Handle Data Type Conversions

 Access data types don't always map perfectly to SQL Server.
-Here's how to handle common conversions:
+Here's how to handle common conversions during your access backend migration:

 AutoNumber → IDENTITY